projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Firmware ready to boot operation lets the requesting module notify the AP that it has successfully loaded the connection's currently-associated firmware blob and is able to hand over control of the processor to that blob, indicating the status of its firmware blob.
+The Greybus Firmware ready to boot operation lets the requesting module notify the AP that it has successfully loaded the connection's currently associated firmware blob and is able to hand over control of the processor to that blob, indicating the status of its firmware blob.
 The AP shall then send a response empty of payload, indicating via the header's status byte whether or not it